valecase4/GarminHealthInsights/data_cleaning/heart_rates/heart_rates.md

 - **Result**: Missing timestamps and null values were successfully filled in all datasets using linear interpolation.

 All datasets now contain a complete range of timestamps and no null values, ready for further analysis.

+### **Step 6: Verification of Data Types and Formats**
+- **Objective**: Ensure that the `timestamp` column is in the correct format (hours:minutes) and that time intervals between consecutive timestamps are consistently 2 minutes.
+- **Action Taken**:
+    - Added a new column, time_difference, to calculate the time interval between consecutive timestamps.
+    - Verified that all intervals (excluding the first row) were equal to 2 minutes.
+    - Applied the same verification process to all files in the dataset.
+- **Result**: After applying the verification procedure to all files, it was confirmed that all intervals between consecutive `timestamp` values are exactly 2 minutes.